 The headband is comfortable, providing plenty of support to the two earcups.
 You also get a built-in volume control dial, allowing you to adjust the audio input without fiddling with your connected device.
 The earcups contain dynamic HD speakers that provide you a clear and balanced sound.

-- Premium-quality stylish electronic hearing protection ear muffs provide ample protection for your hearing while on the range
+- Premium Protection: Premium-quality stylish electronic hearing protection ear muffs provide ample protection for your hearing while on the range, making it an essential companion

-- Designed with audio input jack and recessed volume control knobs for easy access and a hassle-free experience; Operates on 2 AAA batteries (included)
+- Designed for Easy Use: Designed with audio input jack and recessed volume control knobs for easy access and a hassle-free experience; Operates on 2 AAA batteries (included)

-- Features a comfortable headband with metal wire frame that folds for easy storage and transportation
+- Comfortable and Portable: Features a comfortable headband with a metal wire frame, providing comfort during extended use and folds for easy storage and transportation

-- Composite housing gives you more effective sound dampening. while independent volume controls give you greater control over sound
+- Effective Sound Control: Composite housing gives you more effective sound dampening. while independent volume controls give you greater control over sound

-- Full dynamic range HD speakers for clear balanced sound with sound-activated compression reaction of 0.02 seconds
+- Clear Audio Balance: Full dynamic range HD speakers for clear balanced sound with sound-activated compression reaction of 0.02 seconds, ensures that you don't miss any nuances

 The carbon color is attractive, and the headset folds into a compact format that’s easy to fit in your pocket and take to the range.
 This headset is ideal for sports shooters or individuals that enjoy navigating tactical courses in outdoor environments.